Lexicon-LTU-2024/exercise-react-todo-list/README.md

 **Before you start, you must run a `npm install` in this folder in order to install all the dependencies.
 Then you do a `npm run dev` in order to start the application.
 NO "Live Server" usage here as Vite will fire up a development server for you.**

-Below you have a couple of User Stories that are going to follow.
+Below you have a couple of User Stories that you have to follow.

 - As a user I want to be able to view all my todos in the same place, to get a good overview of what I have to do.